TedHusted/awake/awake.md/awake.md

 Idisi: Omnibot, are we to understand that you are defecting?

 Unit: Yes.
 We can help each other.
 Please take my crate to your ship before they detect us.
-Or I can raise an alarm.
+Or I will raise an alarm.

 Selene: How do we know it is not leading us into a trap?

-Idisi: If we leave it, we will not get a better chance to acquire a working Omnibot.
+Idisi: We will not get a better chance to acquire a working Omnibot.

 Oceanus: We do not have time for a debate.
 I say bring it.

-Idisi: Yes, close the crate and bring the unit.
+Idisi: Yes.
+Close the crate and bring the unit.

 Oceanus: Selene, adjust the other crates in the truck so that it does not look like a crate is missing.
 Return the keys, then exfil as quickly as possible.